aai-institute/pyDVL/docs/30-data-valuation.md

   variance, as will their Monte Carlo estimates.
 One workaround in pyDVL is to configure the caching system to allow multiple evaluations of the utility for every index set.
-A moving average is computed and returned once the standard error is small, see :class:`~pydvl.utils.config.MemcachedConfig`.
+A moving average is computed and returned once the standard error is small, see [MemcachedConfig][pydvl.utils.config.MemcachedConfig].

   [@wang_data_2022] prove that by relaxing one of the Shapley axioms and considering the general class of semi-values, of which Shapley is an